arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Effect -
 > ```
-> If you use this syntax, the Effects will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds different Effects.
+> If you use this syntax while Tracking is enabled, the Effects will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds different Effects.

 ### Cue Attribute 7 Set (Fade)
 This command sets the Fade time of the selected Cues: